Ryan Longwell

-Ryan Walker Longwell (born August 16, 1974), is a former American football placekicker.
-After playing college football for the California Golden Bears, he started his professional football career with the San Francisco 49ers, but never played a game for the franchise.
+Ryan Walker Longwell (born August 16, 1974) is an American former professional football player who was a placekicker in the National Football League (NFL).
+After playing college football for the California Golden Bears, he started his professional career with the San Francisco 49ers, but never played a game for the franchise.
 He then played for the Green Bay Packers from 1997 to 2005.
 He played for the Minnesota Vikings from 2006 to 2011.
 He also played briefly for the Seattle Seahawks during the 2012 playoffs.

-Early years
+Early life

 Longwell attended high school in Bend, Oregon, where he played high school football for Bend High School's Lava Bears.
 A three-year letter winner in football as a kicker, Longwell also was the team's backup quarterback.
 He also played baseball as a third baseman, earning three letters in that sport.
 He earned all-conference honors in both sports.

 In 1993, he started college at the University of California, Berkeley where he played football and earned four varsity letters.
 At California he served as both a punter and placekicker for the team, earning all-conference honors in the Pac-10 his senior year as a punter and second team honors as a kicker.
 Longwell graduated with a Bachelor of Arts degree in English.

 Professional football

 Green Bay Packers

 Longwell was acquired by the Green Bay Packers off waivers from the San Francisco 49ers in 1997.
-With the Packers, Longwell played in Super Bowl XXXII, where he kicked one field goal and three extra points in their 31-24 loss to the Denver Broncos.
+With the Packers, Longwell played in Super Bowl XXXII, where he kicked one field goal and three extra points in their 31–24 loss to the Denver Broncos.
 He spent his first 9 seasons playing for the Packers, and scored over 120 points during 6 of those seasons.
 By the end of his 7th season in Green Bay, Longwell had passed Hall of Famer Don Hutson to become the Packers all-time leading scorer.
-And while Mason Crosby has since passed him, Longwell remains second on Green Bay’s all-time scoring list.
+And while Mason Crosby has since passed him, Longwell remains second on Green Bay's all-time scoring list.